raspberrypilearning/infrared-bird-box/README.md

 `screen bash`

 This will now give you a blank session showing the command prompt.
+Let's do a test run using the *top* program.
 Enter the command below, this is a terminal equivalent of task manager in Windows.

 `top`